With the best budget microphones, you can achieve amazing sound quality at an affordable price.

 Audio-Technica has always made excellent condenser microphones.
 Condenser mics need an external power source (“phantom” power) to operate, which comes from the mixing board or preamp through the XLR connector cable.

-The Audio-Technica AT2020 is designed for the professional recording studio.
+The Audio-Technica AT2020 is a budget microphone designed for the professional recording studio.
 The cardioid polar pattern reduces sound pickup from the sides and the back of it.
 This improves the isolation of the sound entering the front, making it prominent with less background noise.
 It has a threaded stand mount that pivots.
 A soft protective pouch is included to use for safer storage.

 Killer feature: Captures the full frequency range of human hearing.